Home » Easy Family Dessert Recipes » Strawberry Tanghulu

 More Helpful Tips:

-• Dip strawberries one at a time to maintain full control and avoid mess.
+• Dip strawberries one at a time to avoid a big mess.

 • Use medium to firm strawberries to keep them from getting too soft under the heat.